leefordjudes/FormulaOne-webapi-netcore8/Readme.md

-# BizzUI - Using .Net Core 7
+# FormulaOne - WebApi - Using .Net Core 8